visual storytelling

 After refining the storyline, you can harness visuals – be it photos or videos – which will help bring your story alive for your target audience.

-Using visuals that convey everyday experiences shared by most people, such as joy, love, laughter, or even sadness – and drawing attention to these human emotions through visual cues – can cause them to relate to your message on an intimate level.
+Using visuals that convey everyday experiences shared by most people, such as joy, love, laughter, tension, or even sadness – and drawing attention to these human emotions through visual cues – can cause them to relate to your message on an intimate level.

 This can cultivate a deeper connection between the storyteller and the audience, making you more memorable and resonating far beyond what words alone could achieve.